NguyenTrieu903/Steelheart-template-AI/README.md

 Error: Rate limit exceeded
 ```

-Solution: Wait a few minutes or upgrade to a paid Gemini API plan
+Solution: Wait a few minutes or add credits to your OpenAI account

 ### Getting Help